Housing Experts Predict Modest Growth for U.S. Condominiums and Homeowners Associations in 2022

-The number of new condominium and homeowners associations is expected to increase by 5,000 in 2022, according to projections by the Foundation for Community Association Research, an affiliate organization of Community Associations Institute (CAI).
-Community associations, also known as condominiums, housing cooperatives, and homeowners associations, are home to 74.1 million Americans and will represent between 25–27% of the U.S. housing stock.
+The number of new condominium communities and homeowners associations is expected to increase by 5,000 in 2022, according to projections by the Foundation for Community Association Research, an affiliate organization of Community Associations Institute (CAI).
+Community associations, also known as homeowners associations, condominiums, and housing cooperatives, are home to 74.1 million Americans and will represent between 25–27% of the U.S. housing stock.
 A full scope of industry data and statistics will be released in July 2022.

-In the 2020 Homeowner Satisfaction Survey, a biennial, nationwide report conducted by Zogby Analytics that provides a better understanding of today’s condominiums and homeowners associations—residents said the following about their community association experience:
+The 2020 Homeowner Satisfaction Survey, a biennial, nationwide report conducted by Zogby Analytics on behalf of the Foundation, provides a better understanding of condominiums and homeowners associations.
+Homeowners say the following about their community association living experience:

-- 89% say members of their elected governing board “absolutely” or “for the most part” serve the best interests of their communities.
+- 89% say members of their elected governing board “absolutely” or “for the most part” serve in the best interests of their community.

-- 74% say their community managers provide value and support to residents and their associations.
+- 74% say their community manager provides value and support to residents and their association.

 - 94% say their association’s rules protect and enhance property values (71%) or have a neutral effect (23%); only 4% say the rules harm property values.

 For more information on community association statistics, visit the Community Association Fact Book.